Shared Brain Circuits

 If states of threat amplify pain, states of psychological safety reduce it.
 When the patient feels safe — understood by the physician, confident that their pain has been taken seriously, certain that no serious threat has been ignored — the nervous system partially deactivates the alert mode, and pain inhibitory systems function better.

-This has practical implications for the medical consultation: a clear and empathetic explanation of the diagnosis, contextualizing imaging findings and conveying confidence about prognosis, is itself a therapeutic intervention — not just preparation for treatment.
+This has practical implications for the medical consultation: a clear, empathetic explanation of the diagnosis — contextualizing imaging findings and conveying confidence about prognosis — is itself a therapeutic intervention, not just preparation for treatment.

-"When I explain to the patient that the pain is real, that the nervous system can be recalibrated, and that we have effective tools — and when they believe it — we are already treating.
+"When I explain to a patient that the pain is real, that the nervous system can be recalibrated, and that we have effective tools — and they believe it — we are already treating.
 Safety is biologically analgesic."

 Medical Acupuncture: Modulation of the Limbic System and HPA Axis